-Every time I cook rissoles I think of the Aussie film The Castle … “what do you call these things again?” … “Rissoles darl”.
+Every time I cook rissoles I think of the Aussie film The Castle … “what do you call these things again?” … “Rissoles — everybody cooks rissoles, Darl”.

 Rissoles are a cheap family meal.
 You get quite a lot from 500g of mince and you can hide some grated vegetables in there too, if you want to sneak some extra nutrition into your child’s diet.

-But like Daryll Kerrigan says … “it’s what you do to them” that really makes them delicious!
+But like Darryl Kerrigan says … “it’s what you do with them” that really makes them delicious!
 And this is what MY mum does with her rissoles.
 And I think they’re awesome.

 - 500g mince